 When looking directly at the center of the screen, you won’t notice any signs of color inversion at the edges.
 What’s more, IPS-displays have wide viewing angles so the quality of the image stays the same even when you look at it from an extreme angle.

-While choosing the best monitor for programming, it’s better to purchase a device with a 100Hz refresh rate or higher.
+While choosing the best monitor for programming, it’s better to purchase a 4K or 2K monitor with a 100Hz refresh rate or higher.
 Until recently, it has been acceptable to use monitors with a 60Hz vertical refresh rate, however, a higher refresh rate allows for better response time.

 Another important factor to consider while looking for the best monitor for programmers is resolution.
 It will be easier to read texts and work on coding tasks if your monitor has a high resolution.
 While 1080p and 1440p are quite common, I recommend you to take a look at the 4K (4096х2160) and UHD (3840х2160) monitors as they have higher pixel density.

 From my personal experience, working on a dual monitor setup is easier.
 If you have some cash laying around, you can also add a third monitor.
 It’s unlikely that you will need more.
 A second display is quite handy when it comes to working on texts and code simultaneously.

 A bezel-less monitor delivers a great working experience.
 Such displays are usually larger than 29 and smaller than 34 inches while their resolution varies from 1080p to 1440p.
 If you create video games, you will appreciate an extra-widescreen.

 Yes, as the best monitor for programming with an ultrawide screen allows users to multitask.
 There are 4K UDH monitors with 3840X2160 resolution which are capable of displaying 4 times more content.

 As one can rarely find a monitor marketed specifically for programmers, pay attention to gaming monitors as they usually have advanced specs.